fpeakman/KQL-Detections-Hunting/Defender for Identity/MDI - Persistence - PhoneMFAMismatch.md

 # User updated with new phone number for MFA which does not match number in Entra ID

 ## Description
-This query detects mismatches between the phone provider in the EntraID user profile and the phone number used to authenticate via MFA.
+This query detects mismatches between the phone provider in the EntraID user profile and the phone number used to authenticate via MFA

 ### MITRE ATT&CK